awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-delete-trails-console.md

 # Deleting a trail<a name="cloudtrail-delete-trails-console"></a>

 You can delete trails with the CloudTrail console\.
+If an organization's management account or delegated administrator account deletes an organization trail, the trail is removed from all member accounts of the organization\.

 **To delete a trail with the CloudTrail console**